top of page

 SLIPPERY FISH

-The baby clapped his hands then, his laugh a rusty gurgle that Charles would echo if he wasn’t trying to stay hidden.
-Instead, he murmured, “That isn’t a good thing, Adam.
-Not like in your bedtime stories.”
+Adam clapped his hands, his laugh a rusty gurgle that Charles would echo if he wasn’t trying to stay hidden.
+Instead, he murmured, “Not all happy endings are good, like in your bedtime stories.”
 He peered again, keeping his voice low.
-“Because Rex’s wedding is only a week away, and he’s turned over a new leaf.”
-Charles was certain of that, but maybe this visitor wasn’t.
-“And that’s not the worst thing he promised Uncle Rex, is it?”
+“Because Rex’s wedding is only a week away, and he’s turned over a new monogamous leaf.”
+Charles was certain of that, but maybe this stranger wasn’t.
+“But that’s not the worst thing he promised Rex, is it?”

 Charles worried at his lip, one Adam poked at with a tiny finger, prompting him to keep talking.
-“Your slippery-fish rescuer might be a jolly kind person, and he certainly looks like a fun time, but if he gives Uncle Rex a happy ending, it could end in disaster.”
+“Your slippery-fish rescuer might be a jolly kind person, but if he gives Rex a happy ending, it could end in disaster.”

 He pretended to chomp on Adam’s belly as if he’d gobble him up, loving how he squirmed and giggled.
 Loving that his tummy was so much rounder these days as well, his underfed days long over.
 It made saying this easy.
 “You see, there’s nothing wrong with being loved by lots of people.
 You’re loved by me and Daddy, aren’t you?”

-The baby copied his firm nod.
+Adam copied his firm nod.

-“And by everyone at home, like Uncle George and your cousins.
+“And by everyone at home, like uncle George and your cousins.
 By Rex and Devesh and the duke, who I’m almost certain would keep you on Kara-Enys if I let him.
 You’re loved by Guy who fills our freezer with all your lovely dinners, and by Ian who takes your photos.
 Everyone at school adores you, and don’t even get me started on how much Keir and Mitch spoil you, but you see, Rex only used to love people with one long and pointy part of his body.
 Lately, he’s been doing it with his whole heart.”

-“Da?” the baby asked.
+“Da?”
+Adam asked.

-“Yes, he’s been loving Uncle Devesh with everything that he’s got.”
+“Yes, he’s been loving Devesh with everything that he’s got.”
 Charles was as sure of that as he could be, listing examples while keeping an eye on this pretty interloper.
 “He’s been much better at taking time off work to fly up to Devesh every weekend.
 And he can’t stop touching him.
-I mean, he was always handsy,” Charles allowed.
+I mean, he was always extremely handsy,” Charles allowed.
 “But Rex’s heart?
 That was always off limits.”
 Or maybe walled-off was a better descriptor.
-One that had crumbled lately, thank goodness.
+A barrier that had crumbled lately, thank goodness.
 “Now it’s like Devesh is his magnet.
 He can’t stay away from him.”
 And didn’t Charles know how that felt?

 “I can’t believe Rex would risk it.
 Not when he and Devesh are so compatible.
 I can tell they are whenever they stay at the rectory with us.”